 B Com Course Syllabus

 Corporate Tax, Financial Law, Economics, Accounting, and other subjects are included in the B Com Syllabus.
 An internal evaluation is worth 20 points, and an external examination is worth 80 points, for a total of 100 points for each B Com topic.
-Six semesters make up the B Com curriculum during a three-year period.
+Six semesters make up the B Com curriculum for three years.
 Candidates are required to take four core classes each year on topics like accounting, banking, finance, and so forth, along with one elective class on topics like English, economics, philosophy, and so forth.

 Here is the list of B com Subjects: